votranphi/chat-application/README.md

-# Chat application in LAN using C#
+# Chat application in WAN using C#

-This is an simple c# application using .NET framework that allows you to chat with other users in LAN by connecting to the server that is hosting in the same LAN.
-It can help user to send text messages, pictures, videos and files up to 100MB.
+This is an upgraded version of the chat application for LAN.
+We have modified the server functionality; instead of running it on a local host with a UI, you can now host it on a virtual computer and run it in console mode.
+With a public IP address, clients can now chat from anywhere and at any time, without needing to be on the same LAN.

 ## Install and Run the Project

 To run this application, you will need:
+- Server (virtual computer)
 - Visual Studio (2019 or later)
 - .NET Framework 6.0